Skip to content

 1. The Hidden Cost of Reactive Maintenance

 Studies across heavy industry consistently show that reactive maintenance costs 3 to 5 times more per event than a planned intervention at the same defect — simply because of these compounding factors.
-The earlier a defect is caught, the cheaper it is to address.

 2. Where Videoscopes Intervene in the Cost Curve